 What do I want my photos say?

 ‘Look at me’ – no, actually, ‘BUY ME!’.
 Haha, people sometimes do the first, less often the second.
 I often read articles that talk about photographer’s need to ‘display existentialism’ or ‘balance minimalism with conflicting but uplifting thoughts’.
-Crap I say.
-I like taking well-balanced pictures that I like to look at.
+Hmmm, I say.
+I like taking well-composed pictures that I like to hang on my own wall.
 That seems a bit simpler to me.

 How much do I know about Photoshop?